remix-i18next - v7.4.2

 If you want to keep the user locale on the pathname, you have two possible options.

-Second options is to pass a findLocale function to the detection options in RemixI18Next.
+Second options is to pass a findLocale function to the detection options in the middleware.

 detection: {